StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 {% endtab %}
 {% endtabs %}

-A metric stream has the following details:
+Each metric stream has the following details:

   - **name** - The name for the stream in StackState.
   - **metricField** - The name of the metric to select.